 Match learning experiences to your employees’ needs

 One of the most common mistakes companies make in their training programs is assuming that all their employees have the same learning needs.
-However, there are many variables that shape their preferences and reception to training.
-These might include level of experience, length of tenure, work ethic, and career motivations.
+However, many variables shape their preferences and reception to training.
+These might include experience level, length of tenure, work ethic, and career motivations.

-Managers also need to remember that the workforce now comprises of five generations - all of which have different values, goals and learning styles.
+Managers must also remember that the workforce now comprises five generations - all of which have different values, goals and learning styles.
 Companies should ensure that these differences are recognised at every stage of the learning process.

 It’s also important to consider the role of technology and the level of expertise your employees have when interacting with it.
-For example, your Gen Z and Millennial team members might have no trouble navigating a sophisticated e-learning platform whereas, your older employees may need a little bit more guidance.
+For example, your Gen Z and Millennial team members might have no trouble navigating a sophisticated e-learning platform whereas your older employees may need more guidance.

-This is why Annice Joseph, Senior HR Director of the Global Diversity & Inclusion Office at SAP believes that an agile approach to training is key to unlocking successful learning.
+This is why Annice Joseph, Senior HR Director of the Global Diversity & Inclusion Office at SAP believes that an agile approach to training is key to unlocking successful development programs.

 In addition to learning being a continuous process, it is also important to be agile when accommodating all learning styles.

 To be successful, organisations need to create environments where people can un-learn, learn and re-learn.
 SAP takes into careful consideration all generations represented in its workforce and caters to their unique needs.

 Clear and constructive feedback is essential during employee training and development.
 All managers should have a strategy to ensure that feedback is communicated effectively.

 During this time, be constructive with your criticism.
 Aim to provide suggestions and solutions instead of simply highlighting areas of weakness.
 Wherever it’s applicable, incorporate data and concrete numbers into your feedback strategy.
 This helps employees to accurately measure their performance, highlight specific strengths, and identify areas that need improvement.